bongnv/blog/content/blog/2020-05-10-dark-theme-with-gatsby/index.md

 published: true
 ---

 A dark theme is a cool feature to have for a website.
 It was designed to reduce the luminance emitted by device screens and to improve visual ergonomics by reducing eye strain.
 However, it is perhaps the most complicated part of building my blog.
-I, therefore, feel it would be helpful to write down my experience when implementing the feature.
+I, therefore, feel that it would be helpful to write down my experience when implementing the feature.

 ## Requirements

-I'd been seeing a couple of blogs with dark theme support.
+I have been viewing a couple of blogs with dark theme support.
 The feature can be easily noticed by a switch to turn the dark theme on or off.
 Some of them even enable the dark theme as soon as I visit the site based on my machine setting.
 They are also able to store my preference so the website can render the proper theme when I revisit it.
-After that, I decided to implement the feature for my blog.
+Given that, I decided to implement the feature for my blog.
 It should:

 - Have a switch to turn the dark theme on or off.
-- Store user preferences so the blog can load it next time the user visits.
+- Store user preferences so the blog can show properly next time when the user visits.

 That sounds simple, right?
 No, it's not at least for me.